spacemeshos/go-svm-old/README.md

 ### Deploying a Template

-Deploying a Template exposes two dedicated APIs: `ValidateDeploy` and `Deploy`:
+Deploying a Template exposes two dedicated APIs: `ValidateDeploy` and `Deploy`.

 #### Validate Deploy